Ultrasonic impact treatment: Application

-With these types of controlled applications, the surface finish of the work piece is highly controllable.

 For many applications, UIT is most effectively employed by hand.
-The high portability of the UIT system enables travel to austere locations and hard to reach places.
+The high portability of the UIT system enables travel to austere locations and hard-to-reach places.
 The flexibility that is facilitated by variations in the tool configuration (such as angle-peening-head) ensures that access to very tight locations is possible.

 UIT's effectiveness has been illustrated on the following metals, among others: